 No one really wants to sit in an office all summer.
 In addition to considering a summer Friday policy, try these eight strategies for keeping employees happy during the summer months.

-Your employees want help with financial wellness.
+Your employees want help with financial wellness programs in the workplace.
 According to a study by Mass Mutual, 67% of employees said they’d like their employers to offer more financial wellness resources.

 What’s good for your employees is good for your business.